dreadatour/drone-station/README.md

 ### Vendoring

-Third-party packages are vendored using [dep](https://github.com/golang/dep).
+Third-party packages are vendored using [dep](https://github.com/golang/dep) for Golang and [Yarn](https://yarnpkg.com/) for TypeScript.